 It’s unlikely that the relationship will survive if one partner has no intention of sticking around long-term from the get-go.
 You’re not starting things off well if you’ve hastily entered a new relationship as a way to fill a void or side-step the very hard work of processing a breakup.

-One of the risks of rebound relationships is that you’re not giving yourself time to process your last relationship, and therefore bring unhealthy dynamics or hangups into the new relationship.
+One of the risks of rebound relationships is that you’re not giving yourself time to process your last relationship, and therefore bring unhealthy dynamics or hangups into the next relationship.
+Since the foundations weren’t in place, it’s likely that these relationships end quite naturally, hopefully without too many feelings getting hurt.

 It takes effort, empathy, and emotional availability from both sides for a relationship to work, and that includes rebound relationships.